 - Objects in the collection may not be touched, nor may the furniture be sat upon.

-- Only Museum personnel may move objects in the Museum’s collection.
+- Only Museum personnel may move furniture and objects in the Museum’s collection.

 - Smoking is prohibited.

-- Photography is allowed in all spaces.
+- Photography, with flash, is allowed in all spaces.
 Additional lighting sources may be brought in.

-- Food and drink may be served in the ground floor rooms (original kitchen and family room) and in the garden only.
-The double parlors may be rented for seated dinners only.
+- Food and drink may be served in the ground floor rooms (Period Kitchen and Family Room) and in the Garden only.
+The Double Parlor may be rented for seated dinners only.
 Additional charges apply.